D-lang14/Sales_Insights/README.md

     `SELECT * FROM customers;`

-1. Show total number of customers
+1. Show the total number of customers

     `SELECT count(*) FROM customers;`

-1. Show transactions for Chennai market (market code for chennai is Mark001
+1. Show transactions for the Chennai market (the market code for Chennai is Mark001

     `SELECT * FROM transactions where market_code='Mark001';`

-1. Show distrinct product codes that were sold in chennai
+1. Show distinct product codes that were sold in Chennai

     `SELECT distinct product_code FROM transactions where market_code='Mark001';`

-1. Show transactions where currency is US dollars
+1. Show transactions where the currency is US dollars

     `SELECT * from transactions where currency="USD"`